-CDS Definitions Page 36
+CDS Definitions Page 89

-Hispanic or Latino: A person of Mexican, Puerto Rican, Cuban, South or Central American, or other Spanish culture or origin, regardless of race.
+High school diploma or recognized equivalent: A document certifying the successful completion of a prescribed secondary school program of studies, or the attainment of sati Hispanic or Latino: A person of Mexican, Puerto Rican, Cuban, South or Central American, or other Spanish culture or origin, regardless of race.

-Honors program: Any special program for very able students offering the opportunity for educational enrichment, independent study, acceleration, or some combination of these Independent study: Academic work chosen or designed by the student with the approval of the department concerned, under an instructor's supervision, and usually undertaken In-state tuition: The tuition charged by institutions to those students who meet the state's or institution's residency requirements.
+Honors program: Any special program for very able students offering the opportunity for educational enrichment, independent study, acceleration, or some combination of thes Independent study: Academic work chosen or designed by the student with the approval of the department concerned, under an instructor's supervision, and usually undertaken In-state tuition: The tuition charged by institutions to those students who meet the state's or institution's residency requirements.